Preventive Suspension: Labor Code Policies and Guidelines

 • any other form of conduct that goes against company policy.

-What are the Labor Code guidelines for Preventive Suspension of Employees in the Philippines?
+What are the Labor Code guidelines for preventive suspension of employees in the Philippines?

 Section 8 of the Omnibus Rules for Implementing the Labor Code provides employers the guidelines for preventive suspension in the Philippines.